darius/tailbiter/README.md

 [byterun](https://github.com/nedbat/byterun) to Python 3.4.
 (The
 original Byterun runs in 2.7 or 3.3.)

-I've greatly stripped down the version of byterun in this repo, and extended the compiler a bit, towards compiling the interpreter.
+I've greatly stripped down and modified the version of byterun in this repo, and extended the compiler a bit, towards compiling the interpreter.

-To do: make the whole package metacircular.
-That is, get compiler-compiled interpreter to run on the interpreter.
+To do: actually run the compiler-compiled interpreter on the interpreter.

 This is a continuation of
 https://github.com/darius/500lines/tree/master/bytecode-compiler